 April Happenings at the History Center

-- Join us on our end-of-season walking tour of the historic Oak Hill Cemetery in Bartow.
+- Join our curator of education on a walking tour of the historic Oak Hill Cemetery in Bartow.
 Listed on the U.S. National Register of Historic Places in 2003, the cemetery is awash with the memory of Polk pioneers beneath a canopy of live oak trees.
-The tour starts at the History Center with a short walk of about 1 mile and includes historic landmarks along the route to the cemetery.
-The cemetery ground is uneven and visitors are advised to wear appropriate footwear.
-The cemetery tour is offered at 11 a.m. the first Saturday of every month, November through April.
+The tour starts at the History Center with a short walk of approximately one mile and includes historic landmarks along the route to the cemetery.
+The cemetery ground is uneven, and visitors are advised to wear appropriate footwear.
+The cemetery tour is offered at 11 a.m. the first Saturday of every month, October through April.

 - Join us for an architectural tour of the History Center and discover the neoclassical architectural elements that define this iconic Polk County landmark.
-This month, we focus on the historic clock.
-The clock residing in the dome of the History Center was designed by E. Howard & Co., Boston in 1908.
-Before being converted to electricity, the clock was wound by several striking weights that weigh up to 350 pounds.
-The architectural tour begins at 11 a.m. on the third Saturday of each month.
+This month, we focus on the basement of the courthouse.
+The architectural tour occurs at 11 a.m. the third Saturday of each month.